 Sponsored Honor Societies

-We understand several students have received an invitation to join HonorSociety.org.
+We understand that several students have received an invitation to join HonorSociety.org.
 The website listed in the invitation is www.HonorSociety.org.
-This organization is not affiliated with the University of Nevada, Reno nor is it a part of the UNR Honors Program.
+This organization is not affiliated with the University of Nevada, Reno, nor is it a part of the UNR Honors Program.

-The Honors Program recommends that any student who has received such an invitation, and may be considering joining this group or a similar invitation from any other organization, contact the Honors Program at email@example.com or (775) 784-1455.
+The Honors Program recommends that any student who has received such an invitation, or a similar invitation from any other organization, and who may be considering joining this group, contact the Honors Program at email@example.com or (775) 784-1455.
 Alternatively, you may visit the Association of College Honor Societies (ACHS) website.
-This Association publishes criteria to allow you to determine independently the value of Honor Society membership, regardless of whether a specific Honor Society is a member of ACHS.
+This Association publishes criteria that will allow you to determine independently the value of Honor Society membership, regardless of whether or not a specific Honor Society is a member of ACHS.

-The two national honor societies below are officially recognized by the University of Nevada, Reno: Phi Kappa Phi Honor Society and Golden Key International Honour Society.
+Phi Kappa Phi Honor Society and Golden Key International Honour Society are the only national honor societies officially recognized by the University of Nevada, Reno.
 The Honors Program is the university sponsor for these organizations.

 Phi Kappa Phi at the University of Nevada, Reno, Chapter #008